BASIC Programming II (Built-in Functions)

 Definition of BASIC Built-in Functions

-BASIC built-in functions are predefined functions integrated into BASIC interpreter, that can be used to perform a wide range of operations.
+BASIC built-in functions are special, predefined functions that are already integrated into the BASIC interpreter.
+They can be used directly in your programs to perform a wide range of common operations without you having to write the code for them yourself.

 Some BASIC Built-in Functions